claykom/claykom/README.md

 </div>
 <div>
   <p>
-    I'm Clayton, a backend & systems developer with rich experience in big data & web scraping.
+    I'm Clayton, a backend & tool developer with rich experience in big data & web scraping.
 I've recently expanded into game development & I'm learning at a rapid pace.
 I'd like to learn more about .NET Core & C# in general.
 You can find my blog on my website, I blog about all kinds of stuff like Software Comparisons, Design Principles, Tutorials, IT, & even up and coming technolgies, check it out.
   </p>
 </div>
 <div>